-- Lead land width should be equal to nominal part lead width.
-The minimum lead to lead spacing should be ≥ 0.2 mm to minimize shorting. - Lead land length should be equal to maximum part lead length + 0.3 mm outboard extension + 0.05mm inboard extension.
-The outboard extension ensures a large and inspectable toe fillet, and the inboard extension will accommodate any part misalignment and ensure a fillet. - Center pad land length and width should be equal to maximum part pad length and width.
+- The lead land width should be equal to the nominal part lead width.
+The minimum lead to lead spacing should be ≥ 0.2 mm to minimize shorting. - The lead land length should be equal to maximum part lead length + 0.3 mm outboard extension + 0.05mm inboard extension.
+The outboard extension ensures a large and inspectable toe fillet, and the inboard extension will accommodate any part misalignment and ensure a fillet. - The center pad land length and width should be equal to maximum part pad length and width.
 However, the minimum metal to metal spacing should be ≥ 0.17 mm for 2 oz.
 Copper (≥ 0.1 mm for 1 oz.
 Copper and ≥ 0.23 mm for 3 oz.
-Copper). - Two 0.30mm diameter via shall be placed in the center of the pad land and connected to ground to minimize the noise effect on the IC.
+Copper). - Two 0.30mm diameter via should be placed in the center of the pad land and connected to ground to minimize the noise effect on the IC.